KStupart/100-days-of-code/log.md

 **Thoughts**: If I can pull this challenge off I'd feel really good.
 I have the image of the finished product in my head so I just have to put in the work to get there.
 I cannot even begin to describe how close I was to forfeiting the challende today!
 But I pushed on and I'm happy with what I uploaded to github even if it's currently a "hello world" screenshot and a description of the direction I want this project to go!

 **Link(s) to work**: [Scrabble Word Scorer](https://github.com/KStupart/ScrabbleWordScorer)

+### Day 8: August 18, 2018

+**Today's Progress**: Scrabble Word Scorer

+**Thoughts**: It took me an embarrassingly long time to figure out how to enable the drag and drop feature in Android Studio.
+On the bright side, I learned how to create a button and a text view and I also feel a little more confident with the Constraint Layout.
+Sometimes a day might feel unproductive but it's important to take each minute in stride and to keep pushing forward.
+The entire purpose of this challenge is to learn afterall and learning just takes time, one needs to research and understand before they can start applying.
+I can't wait to see what tomorrow bring!

+**Link(s) to work**: [Scrabble Word Scorer](https://github.com/KStupart/ScrabbleWordScorer)